 The Except as

-provided in subsection (1)(b), the THE county clerk and recorder shall by the third Monday in August notify the
+provided in subsection (1)(b), the county clerk and recorder shall by the third Monday in August notify the department of

 (2) The department shall complete the computation of the amount of taxes, fees, and assessments to be levied against the property and shall notify the county clerk and recorder and the county treasurer by the second Monday in October."

 Section 5.
 Section 15-16-101, MCA, is amended to read:

 "15-16-101.
 Treasurer to publish notice -- manner of publication.
 (1) Within 10 days after the receipt of the property tax record, the county treasurer shall publish a notice specifying:

 (a) that one-half of all taxes levied and assessed will be due and payable before 5 p.m. on the next November 30 or within 30 days after the notice is postmarked and that unless paid prior to that time the amount then due will be delinquent and will draw interest at the rate of 5/6 of 1% per month from the time of delinquency until paid and 2% will be added to the delinquent taxes as a penalty;